 There’s only one you in this world, and that’s your superpower.
 It’s something to be celebrated.

 We should use other people’s achievements to lift us up and empower us.
 After all, if Amanda the Australian blogger has got to 3K on Instagram, then who says you can’t either?
 The chances are, she’s only there already because she’s been on Instagram longer.

 Enjoy the benefits that social media can bring, for sure, but don’t lose your authentic self in the process.
 You’ve got this.

 In the digital age, social media is an extremely effective online marketing tool for bloggers.
 If you have a strategy in place for what, where when and how you post, then you’re sure to reap the rewards.

-As well as building a loyal audience and connecting with like-minded communities, you can also expand your reach to drive traffic to your blog and ultimately increase the number of sponsored post opportunities and/or conversions.
+As well as building a loyal audience and connecting with like-minded communities, you can also expand your reach to drive traffic to your blog and ultimately increase the number of sponsored post opportunities, readers, subscribers and/or customers.

 And that’s what it’s all about, right?

 What are your top social media tips for bloggers?
 Share them with me in the comments below!